Our Cybersecurity Programme

 React

-Perform regular vulnerability assessments and penetration tests – both external and internal – on the Bank’s IT systems to identify and address security vulnerabilities.
-We also perform cyber-related tabletop exercises, adversarial attack simulations and disaster recovery drills to test and enhance the effectiveness of our processes and controls.
-Furthermore, our IT infrastructure and information security management systems undergo rigorous internal as well as external audits.
+Conduct regular vulnerability assessments and penetration tests on IT systems to identify and remediate vulnerabilities.
+We also perform cyber-related tabletop exercises, adversarial attack simulations, cyber range and disaster recovery tests to strengthen processes and controls, including business continuity, contingency and incident response plans.
+Our IT infrastructure and information security management systems are also subject to comprehensive internal and external audits to ensure ongoing compliance and robustness.

 Develop